-Operate the projector in an environment which meets the operating range specifications in Section 5.
-Do not operate the projector close to water - for example, near a swimming pool.
+Operate the projector in an environment which meets the operating range specifications in Section

-Do not place the projector on an unstable cart, stand or table.
-If the projector is to be ceiling mounted, only use an Electrohome approved ceiling mount fixture.
+5. Do not operate the projector close to water -for example, near a swimming Do not place the projector on an unstable cart, stand or table.
+If the projector mounted, only use an TAW approved ceiling mount fixture.